pdstiago/Minesweeper-Game/README.md

 # Minesweeper Game
-As the Final Project for Computing I course, me and my group, made a the Minesweeper game in C
+As the Final Project for Computing I course at UFRJ, me and my group, made a the Minesweeper game in C